palantir/foundry-platform-python/docs/v1/Ontologies/Query.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# OntologyRid | The unique Resource Identifier (RID) of the Ontology that contains the Query.
+# RID | The unique Resource Identifier (RID) of the Ontology that contains the Query.
 To look up your Ontology RID, please use the **List ontologies** endpoint or check the **Ontology Manager**.
 ontology_rid = "ri.ontology.main.ontology.c61d9ab5-2919-4127-a0a1-ac64c0ce6367"
-# QueryApiName | The API name of the Query to execute.
+# str | The API name of the Query to execute.
 query_api_name = "getEmployeesInCity"
 # Dict[ParameterId, Optional[DataValue]]
 parameters = {"city": "New York"}